|By Susan Maddocks|

 Every plant is its own vertical or horizontal ‘fire ladder.’
 Drummond explains this concept.
 “Take a tree, for instance.
 A fire climbs up a tree and burns it like it’s going up a ladder.”
 A fire ladder also means anything that helps a fire jump to the next flammable object.

 “You have two types of fire; ground fires, which burn along the ground, and crown fires, which burn across the tops of the trees,” says Dana Seelig, senior principal of Valley Crest Design Group in Santa Ana, California.
+A ground fire is easier to fight because it stays on the ground.
+“But what firefighters don’t want to happen is for shrubs with long fuel lengths or ladders to burn, and cause the tree canopies to ignite.
+Once this happens, fire can jump from tree to tree,” continues Seelig.

 Fire also spreads along the ground from plant to plant, creating horizontal fire ladders.
 In the WUI, you need to increase the amount of space between plantings, thus increasing the amount of wind velocity needed to spread fire.